learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ![Screenshot pointing to OctoCat icon](https://curriculum-content.s3.amazonaws.com/phase-0/completing-assignments/octocat-icon.png)

-Clicking this icon will open the lesson's GitHub repo.
+Clicking the OctoCat icon will open the lesson's GitHub repo.
 The second icon is a flag, which you can use to submit an _issue_ for the lesson (e.g., if you find a typo or other error).

 To fork an assignment, click the **Fork** button to open its GitHub repo.
-In the top right corner of the repo, you should see another button that says **Fork**.
+In the top right corner of the repo, you should see a button that says **Fork**.

 ![Screenshot point out 'Fork' button](https://curriculum-content.s3.amazonaws.com/phase-0/completing-assignments/fork-button.png)